[ TEACHING ]

 information in a way that is highly organized and which prefers

-hands-on programming over drawn-out talking.
-Classes are organized
+hands-on programming.
+Classes are organized around short lecture

 Want to see more?
-Check out some of Dave's talks
+Check out my talks and presentations page.

 Schedule a Course